Introduction -renting property on contract

 - 25 pence for each mile after that.

 On the other hand, you could compare the monthly rental costs against the cost of monthly rail costs to get you to the site.
-The total cost of the property rental and utility expenses should come to less than the mileage or rail costs.
+The total property rental and utility expenses should come to less than the mileage or rail costs.
 If it does, you would be able to demonstrate that this is more financially beneficial.

 Furthermore, you would not be able to have friends or family staying there.
 If you did, personal usage/benefit would require reporting on form P11D.

-Renting a property for work reasons
+Renting property on contract for work reasons

-Therefore, if you are going to claim for this as an expense, it is important that the rental agreement is with your company rather than you personally.
+Therefore, if you claim your property rent as an expense, the rental agreement must be with your company rather than you personally.
 A tenancy deposit will also usually be required upfront.
-This will repayable in full after the term of the agreement.
+This will be repayable in full after the term of the agreement.
 This is assuming there are no damages to the property.

 It would also be advisable to ensure that your will company (rather than you personally) will pay: